Elections Office

 WHO CONDUCTS THE LOGIC AND ACCURACY TEST?

-In a Presidential Primary Election, the Clerk shall select a testing board comprising at least two persons, one from each major political party.
+In a General Election, the Clerk shall select a testing board comprising at least two persons, one from each major political party.

 WHAT IS A LOGIC AND ACCURACY TEST?